 Last week, I was waiting in line at Walmart, and in front of me, there was a lady with her son.
-Right next to them, a senior citizen was waiting to pay his groceries, just like the rest of us.
+Right next to them, a senior citizen was waiting to pay for his groceries, just like the rest of us.
 Out of the blue, I hear the boy say “Hey mom, look at this old man…I bet he’s one of those doomsday preppers” and she replied, “Well boy, there’s all kinds of crazy in this world.”
 After hearing them, I’ve looked better at the old man and noticed he bought a lot of water bottles and canned goods (mostly beans and tomatoes).

 Following this experience, I decided to write this article.
-I want to shed some light about the differences, but also about the similarities between preppers and the average Americans.
+I want to shed some light on the differences, but also about the similarities between preppers and the average Americans.
 Most people will be surprised to find out that there aren’t so many differences.
 In fact, preppers are no different than you and me.

 From personal experience I can outline the following about preppers: